-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2016 cohort) 215 b) Number of students in line a who applied for need-based financial aid c) Number of students in line b who were determined to have financial need d) Number of students in line c who were awarded any financial aid e) Number of students in line d who were awarded any need-based scholarship or grant aid f) Number of students in line d who were awarded any need-based self-help aid g) Number of students in line d who were awarded any non-need-based scholarship or grant aid h) Number of students in line d whose need was fully met ( exclude PLUS loans, unsubsidized loans, and private alternative loans) i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) % % % j) The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ \$ \$ k) Average need-based scholarship or grant award of those in line e \$ \$ \$ 1) Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$ \$ \$ m) and private alternative loans) of those in line f who were awarded a need- ¢ based loan \$ \$ \$
+F: Full-time Less Than First-time Full- Undergrad Full-time time Freshmen (Incl.
+Fresh) Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2020 cohort) В Number of students in line a who applied for need- based financial aid C Number of students in line b who were determined to have financial need D Number of students in line c who were awarded any financial aid E Number of students in line d who were awarded any L need-based scholarship or grant aid F Number of students in line d who were awarded any L need-based self-help aid G Number of students in line d who were awarded any non-need-based scholarship or grant aid Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private L alternative loans) ļi.
+On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private L· alternative loans) J The average financial aid package of those in line d .
+1 Exclude any resources that were awarded to replace 1 EFC (PLUS loans, unsubsidized loans, and private alternative loans) \vdash Average need-based scholarship and grant award of K those in line e 냔 Average need-based self-help award (excluding PLUS 1 loans, unsubsidized loans, and private alternative loans) 1 of those in line f М Average need-based loan (excluding PLUS loans, "" unsubsidized loans, and private alternative loans) of 1 those in line f who were awarded a need-based loan 1 and a modern and a 1

-H2A.
-Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degreeseeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.
-Numbers should reflect the cohort awarded the dollars reported in H1.
-Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.
+- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 0) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line $\mathbf{n}$ \$ \$ \$ p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line $\mathbf{p}$ \$ \$ \$
+First-time Full-time Less Than Full-time Undergrad Full-time Freshmen (Incl.
+Fresh.)
+Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p

 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

 Include:

-- \ 2016 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2015 and June 30, 2016. - \ only loans made to students who borrowed while enrolled at your institution. - \ co-signed loans.
+- 2020 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2019 and June 30, 2020. - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.

-Exclude:
+Exclude